dharmab/hive/README.md

 # Configuration

-Copy `services.yml.example` to `services.yml` and edit it to define which services should run on the node.
+Copy `config.yml.example` to `config.yml` and edit it to define which services should run on the node.

-`services.yml` should be a list of service definition dictionaries.
-Each service definition dictionary contains the following key-value pairs, with **bold** keys being mandatory and all others being optional.
+`config.yml` may contain the following configuration, with **bold** configuration options being mandatory and all others being optional.

+- services: List of definitions of services to run.
+Default: empty list.
   - **name**: Name of the Docker Swarm service this dictionary defines.
   - **image**: Docker image that the service will run.
   - command: List containing command and arguments to run instead of the image's default.
 Example: `["ping", "-c", "5", "docker.com"]`
   - environment: Dictionary containing environment variables where each key is a variable name and each value is the variable's string value.
 Default: empty dictionary.
   - ports: List of host port bindings.
 Default: empty list.
     - **container**: Port inside the container to bind.
     - **host**: Port on the host to bind.
     - protocol: 'tcp' or 'udp'.
 Default: 'tcp'
   - bind_mounts: List of bind mounts.
 Default: empty list.
     - **container**: Path inside the container to bind.
     - **host**: Path on the host to bind.
     - read_only: If True, mount will be read-only.
 If False, mount will be read-write.
 Default: False

 # Try It